pushkal1234/TTS_Tacotron2_Tensorflow/README.md

 # TTS_Tacotron2_Tensorflow

+Text-to-Speech Recognition system using tacotron 2 architecture and Tensorflow Framework.

 I had trained the model on LJ Speech Dataset open source speech datasets.

 LJ Speech Dataset is recently widely used as a benchmark dataset in the TTS task because it is publicly available.
 It has 24 hours of reasonable quality samples.